Private Lectures

 Photo Yuichi nara.
 Japanese TV team, Rijksmuseum, 2013.

-Rembrandt arguably is among the 10 of the most gifted artist-painters in world history and he may be the nr 1 most accomplished and very best of etchers and engravers who ever lived, worldwide.
+Rembrandt is one of the most gifted artist-painters in world history and he may be the nr 1 most accomplished and very best of etchers and engravers who ever lived, worldwide.
 In any country or period.

 He is a grand master in terms of technique but also in terms of storytelling and expressive, emotional qualities.
 (Did you know that Russians consider him a Russian native in terms of their heart and soul?)